ASIMNEUPANE/Ecommerce/README.md

 **Payment**: Supports Cash on Delivery (COD) and Stripe for online payments.

-## Installation and Setup

-1. Clone the repository: `git clone https://github.com/yourusername/yourrepository.git`
-2. Navigate into the directory: `cd yourrepository`
-3. Install the dependencies: `npm install`
-4. Start the MongoDB service: `service mongod start` (This may vary depending on your operating system)
-5. Create a `.env` file in the root directory and fill it with necessary environment variables (e.g., `DB_CONNECTION_STRING`, `JWT_SECRET`).
-6. Start the server: `npm start`

 ## Usage

 1. Open your browser and navigate to `http://localhost:3000` (or whatever port you've set your server to run on).